GoGoKo699/Hopf-ansatz/README.md

 ## Safeguard scripts

 The repository includes two standalone safeguard scripts.
-They are separate from the main synthetic-data pipeline. `VQE_qibo.pdf` is included as a small release panel for the Qibo layerwise-circuit check; other generated safeguard outputs can be regenerated locally.
+They are separate from the main synthetic-data pipeline. `VQE_qibo.png` is included as a small release panel for the local `n=4` Qibo/statevector layerwise-circuit check; other generated safeguard outputs can be regenerated locally.
+The Qibo script is a functional circuit-realizability safeguard, not the asymptotically optimized indexed-gradient scaling implementation.

 ### CNOT-count safeguard